ajhami/burger_shop/README.md

 ### User Notes
-This application is intended to be launched on Heroku.
-However, there was an unresolvable error connecting to JAWSDB.
-The incomplete application can be found at [https://floating-waters-38263.herokuapp.com/](https://floating-waters-38263.herokuapp.com/)
+This application has been to deployed to Heroku and can be view at [https://floating-waters-38263.herokuapp.com/](https://floating-waters-38263.herokuapp.com/).
+You can also follow the coming instructions to run the application locally.

 ### Installation
 To install and run this application locally, clone the repository and run the following git command: